dartmouth-cs52-19S/workshop-ws-05-14-databases/README.md

 ```
 First, we've defined the `author` model.
 Notice, the name is unique; we can't have different users with the same name.

 Next, we create an association by calling  `hasMany` providing the `poll` model as the first argument.
 We use `hasMany` because each author can write multiple polls.
-In creatin associations, you can also use `hasOne`, `belongsTo`, and `belongsToMany`.
+In creating associations, you can also use `hasOne`, `belongsTo`, and `belongsToMany`.
 The documentation can be found here: <http://docs.sequelizejs.com/class/lib/associations/base.js~Association.html>

 #### Part 2.2 -- Poll Model